Choose Animal

 NUISANCE CONCERNS: The primary concern seems to be fear of snakes (Ophidiophobia) which many people have.
 It's a common phobia, and I've seen it many times.
 I've seen adults cowering up on chairs, shaking.
 It's irrational, but very real for some people.
 Even for those without a flat-out phobia, snakes are often unsettling.
 Often it's just a matter of ignorance - people don't know which snakes are venomous and which are not, so they are naturally cautious around all snakes.
 Snakes inhabit many ecological niches, and often around human buildings.
 They'll get into pools, screened porches, and oftentimes, the home itself.
 Snakes don't need much space to enter a home.

-Here are photos of two venomous snakes: The Eastern Diamondback Rattlesnake and the Eastern Coral Snake.
+Here are photos of two venomous snakes that I caught: The Eastern Diamondback Rattlesnake and the Eastern Coral Snake.
 The first is a hemotoxic (attacks tissue cells) pit viper, the second a neurotoxic (attacks nerve cells) elapid.
 Learn to identify and avoid both!

 Click here for a nationwide list of 100's of professional snake experts serving all 50 states.